Maurice A. Deane School of Law

 The Maurice A. Deane School of Law at Hofstra University, also known as Hofstra Law School and colloquially as Hofstra Law, is a law school located in Hempstead, on Long Island, in New York, United States.
-It is affiliated with Hofstra University.
+It is affiliated with – and located on the campus of – Hofstra University.

 Overview

 Founded in 1970 and accredited by the ABA in 1971, the school offers JD, MA, and LLM programs, as well as joint degrees.
 A two-year JD program for foreign-trained lawyers is available, as well as a paralegal certificate program.

 As of 2025, Hofstra Law had a student-faculty ratio of 9:1.
 It offers over 40 affinity groups and student organizations.

 Hofstra Law is widely recognized as a pioneer in fully integrating clinical education into traditional law school curriculum, with 11 clinical programs or practicums.

 The law school is on the southern part of the 244 acre Hofstra University campus.
 The school was renamed the Maurice A. Deane School of Law at Hofstra University in September 2011.